-If the judge agrees to give a sentence indication, he or she is given an agreed summary of the facts and any other relevant material.
-The judge then indicates whether he or she would be likely to impose an immediate custodial sentence if the accused pleads guilty at that point.
+If the judge agrees to give a sentence indication, they are given an agreed summary of the facts and any other relevant material.
+The judge then indicates whether they would be likely to impose an immediate custodial sentence if the accused pleads guilty at that point.

 The Magistrates’ Court sentence indication scheme is broader than the scheme in the higher courts.
 In the Magistrates’ Court, a sentence indication may be given at any time during proceedings and includes an indication of: